Smoked Beef Ribs Recipe — BIG, Rich, Moist and Tender Short Ribs

 This membrane is a thick, tough layer of connective tissue that remains very tough and chewy even after the meat is thoroughly cooked.

 Many people do leave the membrane on, which is absolutely fine.
 It can be useful in that it helps prevent the meat from falling off the bone after cooking, and can simply be left — or eaten — from the finished product.

-If you don’t want to mess about removing the membrane, a good trick is to score it in a criss-cross pattern, so some rub flavor gets through, and it shrinking during cooking doesn’t cause the rib meat to contract as much, curl up and disfigure.
+If you don’t want to mess about removing membrane from ribs, a good trick is to score it in a crisscross pattern, so some rub flavor gets through, and it shrinking during cooking doesn’t cause the rib meat to contract as much, curl up and disfigure.